xabbu42/Master/arbeit.md

 \Begin{proof}
 By simultanous induction over the proof tree and the build up of $A$:

-1\.\ case: At least one occurance of $A$ is a weakining formula of the last rule.
+1\.\ case: At least one occurance of $A$ is a weakening formula of the last rule.
 Just remove it.
-Not that this case also covers all axioms.
+Note that this case also covers all axioms.

 2\.\ case: Both occurrances of $A$ are side formulas of the last rule.
 By induction hypothesis the premises of the rule are provable with the two $A$ contracted.
 Append the same rule for the necessary proof.

 3\.\ case: One of the occurrances of $A$ is the principal formula of the last rule, the other is a side formula.
-Use the appropriate inversion lemma (\ref{invers}) on the side formula $A$ in the premises and the induction hypothesis to contract the deconstructed parts of $A$.
+Use the inversion lemma (\ref{invers}) on the side formula $A$ in the premises and the induction hypothesis to contract the deconstructed parts of
+$A$.
 Append the same last rule without $A$ as side formula to get the necessary proof.
 \End{proof}

 \Begin{lcorollary} \label{contrprehist}